wttech/aet/documentation/src/main/wiki/BasicSetup.md

 * Firefox
 * X environment

-#### AET services
+#### AET Services

-All services are running using default ports.
-For communication please use IP address:
+All services run using default ports.
+For communication please use the following IP address:

 * `192.168.123.100`

-#### General prerequisites
+#### General Prerequisites

-By default Vagrant virtual machine needs 3 GB of RAM and 2 vCPUs, so please make sure that you have enough memory on your machine (8 GB is minimum, 16 GB recommended though).
+By default the Vagrant virtual machine needs 3 GB of RAM and 2 vCPUs, so please make sure that you have enough memory on your machine (8 GB is minimum, 16 GB recommended though).

 #### Installation